 The Prophet (ﷺ) said:

-“Whoever invites to guidance, then there is for him the reward like unto the reward of those who followed him – there being no reduction in their reward at all.
-Whoever invites to misguidance, then there is for him the burden of sin like unto the burden carried by those who followed him until the Day of Judgement – there being no reduction in their burden of sin at all.”
+“Whoever invites to guidance, then there is for him the reward like unto the reward of those who followed him – whilst there is no reduction in their reward at all.
+Whoever invites to misguidance, then there is for him the burden of sin like unto the burden carried by those who followed him until the Day of Judgement – whilst there is no reduction in their burden of sin at all.”

-Al-Bayhaqee was deceived by the people of misguidance such as Ibn Fawrak and those similar to him.
-He used to be from the eminent scholars of hadeeth and then he fell into Ash‛ariyyah.
+Al-Bayhaqī was deceived by the People of Misguidance such as Ibn Fawrak and those similar to him.
+He used to be from the eminent scholars of hadīth and then he fell into Ash‛ariyyah.

-It is also possible that there is an ignoramus who trusts his own-self (i.e. his own abilities) and he is deceived by that; he has no knowledge to protect himself with.
+It is possible that there comes forth an ignoramus who trusts himself and is deluded by that.
+He has no knowledge to protect himself with.
 So this one is a hundred times more likely to fall into bid‛ah than those scholars we have mentioned.

-“Indeed misguidance, utter misguidance is that you reject what you used to affirm, and that you affirm what you used to reject.”
+“Indeed true and utter misguidance is that you reject what you used to affirm, and that you affirm what you used to reject.”